 Businesses gather for team building, galas, networking events, and major announcements.

 Service and community organizations have a platform for educating the public.

-Contact our team to learn more and find out how you can support Launch the Future to help complete the campaign by December 2020.
+Contact our team to learn more and find out how you can support Launch the Future to help complete the campaign.

 Supporters, community leaders, and press joined the Children’s Science Center at Trajectory Event Center in Herndon for the announcement of a $10 million gift from Northwest Federal Credit Union as the lead building naming sponsor of Northern Virginia’s future science center.Event Pictures

 Governor and Mrs. Northam and over 200 supporters, elected officials and community leaders attended the Launch the Future Celebration Reception at the Belmont Country Club in Ashburn.
 The event celebrated the commitment of the Pivotal Partners to the creation of Northern Virginia’s science center.Event PIctures